unist-analytics/ordinal/README.md

 In this repository, there are are codes for classifying the imbalanced and ordinal data.
-This R code is based on the knn method to classify data and improves the knn method to adjust for imbalanced data set and ordianl classification.
+This source R code, kknn.ordianl.R, is based on the knn method to classify data and improves the knn method to adjust for imbalanced data set and ordianl classification.

 This repository includes,